-Business Use of Your Home.
+Business use of your home.
 You may be able to deduct certain expenses for business use of your home, subject to limitations.
 Use the worksheet in Pub.
 587 to figure your allowable deduction.
 Do not use Form 8829.

-Deduction for Clean-Fuel Vehicles and Clean-Fuel Vehicle Refueling Property.
-You may deduct part of the cost of qualified clean-fuel vehicle property used in your business and qualified clean-fuel vehicle refueling property.
+Clean-fuel vehicles and clean-fuel vehicle refueling property.
+You may be able to deduct part of the cost of qualified clean-fuel vehicle property used in your farming business and qualified clean-fuel vehicle refueling property.
 See Pub.
-535 for details.
+535.